3mdeb/apu2-grub2-support/README.md

 ### Adding GRUB2 modules

 If you want to change the grub2 module list for pxe boot, lvm and so on.
 Take a look at the mksecboot.sh script env variable GRUB_MODULES and just add them there.
+The maximum size of the grub2 payload can be 2.5MB !

 ## Usage